squid-cache/squid-cache.github.io/docs/Features/Tproxy4.md

 Say a client wants to access <http://some-large-site>, their PC resolves the address and gets x.x.x.1

 1. GET request goes off to the network, Cisco sees it and hashes the dst_ip.
 2. Hash for this IP points to cache-A
 3. Router sends the request to cache-A.

 This cache takes the GET and does another DNS lookup of that host.
 This time it resolves to x.x.x.2

 1. Cache sends request off to the \!Internet
 2. Reply comes back from x.x.x.2, and arrives at the Cisco.
 3. Cisco does hash on src_ip and this happens to map to cache-B
 4. Reply arrives at cache-B and it doesn’t know anything about it.
-    Trouble\!
-    :x:
+    Trouble!  :x:

 ## selinux policy denials